 Catching the Ferry

 As a harbor city, Sydney's ferries are an important (and scenic) form of public transport.
-There are eight ferry routes, with essential services running from Manly and Mosman on the northern side of the harbor to Circular Quay.
+There are seven ferry routes, with essential services running from Manly and Mosman on the northern side of the harbor to Circular Quay.
 Ferries can be accessed using your Opal card and are a little more expensive than the train.
 Check the ferry timetable on the NSW Transport website in advance, as service can be scattered.

 Riding a Bike